Nginx worker Process & worker connections explained Events module

 sys.fs.file-max – The system‑wide limit

-nofile – user limit
+nofile – user level limit /etc/security/limits.conf

 ulimit -Hn (hard limit we cannot increase more than this unless kernel config)